PascaRaul/Workouts-map/README.md

 * sort ascendent/descendent by steps or sort ascendent/descendent by date
 * workouts are store browser storage (this is a small storage)

-* --new features may be added in the future--
+--New features may be added in the future--